 Revenue was \$326.3 million and \$329.0 million for 1994 and 1995, respectively, representing an increase of \$2.7 million or 0.8% from 1994 to 1995.
-GFP's revenue growth has been slowed by reductions in volume during both 1994 and 1995 with certain of its domestic commercial contract manufacturing customers, reductions in volume with government customers through the completion of a large government contract during the fourth quarter of 1994, the general decline in government spending in recent years, and the divestiture of certain of its name brand product lines during the second quarter of 1995.
-The cumulative impact of these contractions has served to offset revenue growth from GTC's entry into international contract manufacturing operations, the expansion of Bell's electronic testing services and increased volume and pricing for Tube Turns' forged and fabricated product lines for commercial customers.
+Electronics Services' revenue increased by \$1.9 million from \$303.2 million in 1995 to \$305.1 million in 1996, representing a 0.6% increase, while Forging and Fabrication Services' revenue increased by \$0.8 million, from \$23.1 million to \$23.9 million representing a 3.1% increase.
+Electronics Services' revenue growth has been slowed by reductions in volume during both 1994 and 1995 with certain of its domestic commercial contract manufacturing customers, reductions in volume with government customers through the completion of a large government contract during the fourth quarter of 1994, the general decline in government spending in recent years, and the divestiture of certain of its name brand product lines during the second quarter of 1995.
+The cumulative impact of these contractions has served to offset revenue growth from GTC's entry into international contract manufacturing operations, and the expansion of Bell's electronic testing services.
+The revenue growth in Forging and Fabrication Services is attributable to increased volume and pricing for Tube Turns' forged and fabricated product lines for commercial customers, partly offset by the completion of a certain government contract.

-The revenue increase from 1994 to 1995 reflects the growth in GTC's international contract manufacturing operations and Bell's electronic testing services which was offset by a decline in domestic contract manufacturing revenue coupled with a decrease in GTC's product offerings as a result of the divestiture of two product lines.
-The Mexico operation continued to increase its revenue base, primarily as a result of the start-up on a large contract during the second half of 1995.
+GTC's Mexico contract manufacturing operation continued to contribute to the increase in Electronics Services' revenue, primarily as a result of the start-up on a large contract during the second half of 1995.
 GTC also entered into a manufacturing services agreement in July 1995 to provide contract manufacturing services in Brazil which generated additional revenue growth.
 Revenue generated by the Mexico and Brazil operations during 1995 was \$40.2 million.
 Bell also acquired an electronic testing facility in January 1995 to expand its geographic presence and increase its testing capabilities.